Event-AHU/OpenEvDET/CvHeat-DET/README.md

 ## Acknowledgments

 Our code is extended from the following repositories.
-We sincerely appreciate for their contributions.
+We sincerely appreciate their contributions.

 * [vHeat](https://github.com/MzeroMiko/vHeat)
 * [RT-DETR](https://github.com/lyuwenyu/RT-DETR)